Waaguy69/FNF-Android-Porting/README.md

 	}
 ```

-And somehow you finished adding the android controls to your psych engine copy

-now on every state/substate add
+And somehow you finished adding the android controls to your mod now on every state/substate add
 ```haxe
 #if mobile
 addVirtualPad(LEFT_FULL, A_B);